 Real estate agents work to communicate with the seller’s agent and your attorney throughout the process.
 This is an important part of making sure that everything goes smoothly, and it’s also a chance for the agent to get a feel for the seller’s agent.
 They will also be responsible for passing along any important information to the buyer’s attorney.

 It’s important to have a good relationship with the seller’s agent, as they can be a valuable resource when it comes to negotiating a fair price.
 Your attorney should also be kept in the loop, as they will be responsible for handling all of the legal requirements involved in the sale.
 Basically, a real estate agent acts as the middleman between all parties involved in the transaction.
+This is a great article to learn more about Working As A Real Estate Agent Part-Time.

-Working with Real Estate Sellers
+Working with Sellers as a Real Estate Agent

 When working with real estate sellers, a real estate agent will help them set the right price for their homes.
 They will also provide advice on how to prepare the home for sale, what repairs or renovations need to be made, and when is the best time to list the home.
 They will also be responsible for handling all of the paperwork and legal requirements involved in the sale.